Sadiq Khan: Political views and positions

-Legacy and honors
+Legacy and honours

 In 2009, he became a Member of Her Majesty's Most Honourable Privy Council.
 This entitled him to the honorific "The Right Honourable" for life.
 Six months after his election as the MP for Tooting, The Spectator awarded Khan Newcomer of the Year.

 Khan was nominated for the Politician of the Year Award at the British Muslim Awards in January 2013 and 2015 and won the award in February 2016.
 In late 2016 and 2017, Khan won and accepted the British GQ's Politician of the Year Award.
 In 2017, he was awarded an honorary doctorate from the University of Law.
-In 2018, Khan was conferred Sitara-e-Pakistan for his services to Pakistan by the Pakistani President Mamnoon Hussain.
+In 2018, Khan was conferred Sitara-e-Pakistan for his services to British Pakistanis by the Pakistani President Mamnoon Hussain.
 In 2018, he became an Honorary Fellow of the Royal Institute of British Architects.
 Khan was included in the 2018 Time 100 list of most influential people in the world.

 In 2019, Khan became an Honorary Bencher of the Middle Temple.
 In 2024, Khan won and accepted the Local Government Award at EPG's Political and Public awards at the House of Commons.
-Khan was knighted in the 2025 New Year Honours for political and public service.
-He is the first and only mayor of London to be awarded knighthood.
+Khan was made a Knight Bachelor in the 2025 New Year Honours for political and public service.
+He is the first and only mayor of Greater London to be knighted.
+Khan was nominated for a life peerage in July 2026 by outgoing prime minister Sir Keir Starmer.

 Personal life

 Khan is a practising Muslim who observes the fast during Ramadan and regularly attends Al-Muzzammil Mosque in Tooting.
 Journalist Dave Hill described him as "a moderate, socially liberal Muslim".
 Khan has expressed the view that "too often the people who are 'representing' the Islamic faith aren't representative, they're angry men with beards.
 And that is not what Islam is about."
+Khan also performed hajj in 2026.

 Khan married Saadiya Ahmed, a fellow solicitor, in 1994.
 They have two daughters, both raised in the Islamic faith.
 He is a supporter of Liverpool F.C.